Bayonet: United Kingdom

 The current British L3A1 socket bayonet is based on the FN FAL Type C socket bayonet with a clip-point blade.

 It has a hollow handle that fits over the SA80/L85 rifle's muzzle and slots that lined up with those on the flash eliminator.
 The blade is offset to the side of the handle to allow the bullet to pass beside the blade.

 It can also be used as a multi-purpose knife and wire-cutter when combined with its scabbard.
 The scabbard also has a sharpening stone and folding saw blade.

 The use of contemporary bayonets by the British army was noted during the Afghanistan war in 2004.
+Traditionally, bayonets are instead called swords in The Rifles.

 Germany

-The H&K G3 rifle uses two types of bayonets, both of which mount above the G3's barrel.
-The first is the standard G3 bayonet which has a blade similar to the American M7.
-The second is an EICKHORN KCB-70 type multi-purpose knife bayonet, featuring a clip-point with saw-back, a wire-cutter scabbard and a distinctive squared handgrip.
-For the H&K G36 there was little use of modified AKM type II blade bayonets from stocks of the former Nationale Volksarmee (National People's Army) of East Germany.
+The H&K G3 rifle uses two types of bayonets, both of which is mounted above the G3's rifle barrel.

+The first is the standard G3 bayonet which has a blade similar to the American M7 bayonet.

+The second is an Eickhorn KCB-70 type multi-purpose knife bayonet, featuring a clip-point with saw-back, a wire-cutter scabbard and a distinctive squared handgrip.

+After the German reunification, there was little use of modified AKM type II knife bayonets from stocks of the former Nationale Volksarmee (National People's Army) of East Germany, for the H&K G36 rifle.

 The original muzzle-ring was cut away and a new, large diameter muzzle ring welded in place.
 The original leather belt hanger was replaced by a complex web and plastic belt hanger designed to fit the West German load bearing equipment.

 Austria

 The Steyr AUG uses two types of bayonet.
 The first and most common is an Eickhorn KCB-70 type multi-purpose bayonet with an M16 bayonet type interface.

 The second are the Glock Feldmesser 78 (Field Knife 78) and the Feldmesser 81 (Survival Knife 81), which can also be used as a bayonet, by engaging a socket in the pommel (covered by a plastic cap) into a bayonet adapter that can be fitted to the AUG rifle.

 These bayonets are noteworthy, as they were meant to be used primarily as field or survival knives and use as a bayonet was a secondary consideration.
 They can also be used as throwing knives and have a built-in bottle opener in the crossguard.

 France

 The French use a more traditional spear point bayonet with the current FAMAS bayonet which is nearly identical to that of the M1949/56 bayonet.

 The new French H&K 416F rifle uses the Eickhorn "SG 2000 WC-F", a multi-purpose combat knife/bayonet (similar to the KM2000) with a wire cutter.

 It weighs 320 g, is 30.0 cm long with a half serrated 17.3 cm blade for cutting through ropes.
 The synthetic handle and sheath have electrical insulation that protects up to 10,000 volts.
 The sheath also has a diamond blade sharpener.